 While this still takes place today, the truth is that nearly everyone has access to a camera and professional-grade editing software these days.
 And since launching an online photography business is easier than ever, thanks to content management systems like WordPress, anyone can technically call themselves an expert photographer and offer their services through their website.

-But just because you have a camera in hand and can manipulate images in Photoshop doesn’t mean you know what you’re doing.
+But just because you have a camera and can manipulate images in Photoshop doesn’t mean you know what you’re doing.
 And even if you do, the competition is tough, the market is saturated, and getting ahead is challenging.